 KELLY MCEVERS, HOST:

-WELNA: You're welcome, Kelly.
+TEMPLE-RASTON: You're very welcome.
 Transcript provided by NPR, Copyright NPR.